t0mm13b/AndroJNCryptor/README.md

 The code is modified to work on Android earlier than Gingerbread and compatible upwards, starting from Android SDK 7 with the aid of using SpongyCastle.

-The project is Eclipse compatible and compilable.
+The project is Eclipse compatible and compilable, the modified sources can be found within AndroJNCryptor directory, in which the earliest SDK is 7 (Eclair) right up to 17 (JellyBean)

 The following libraries are required: